BLOG / How to Gamify Education: Tips and Tricks for Motivating Students

 This article will examine how e-learning uses gamification to motivate learners and improve student engagement.
 First, we’ll examine why gamification is a useful technique for this purpose; then, we’ll run through some typical mechanics borrowed from gameplay.

-Why does Gamification for Education work?
+Why does Gamification Education work?

 Gamification for Education